CAE Letter Introduction | CAE

 What To Do Next

-If you want to learn how to get top marks for every different CAE writing, you should definitely start my C1 Advanced Writing video course by signing up to my newsletter.
+If you want to learn how to get top marks for every different CAE writing, you should definitely start my C1 Advanced Writing course from the beginning (if you haven't done this already).
 You will see examiners and my own critiques of other sample CAE answers as well as learning lots more tips and techniques.
 You also have the option of completing homework exercises.

-Finally, you can submit your own writing to me via my CAE writing feedback service and if I have time I will try to mark it for you and give feedback.
+Finally, you can submit your own writing to me via my CAE writing assessment service and if I have time I will try to mark it for you and give feedback.